Please click on the headings for more information.

 This privacy notice is designed to provide you with information as to how we process your data via the Springboard+ website both as a website user and as a course applicant and learner.

-We are the Higher Education Authority, a public body created by the 1971 Higher Education Act and operate under the aegis of the Minister for Education and Skills.
+We are the Higher Education Authority, a public body created by the 1971 Higher Education Act and operate under the aegis of the Minister for Further and Higher Education, Research, Innovation and Science.

-We process your personal data which includes name contact details and PPSN, as well as education and work history in order to ensure you are eligible for a Springboard+ course.
+We process your personal data which includes name contact details and PPSN, as well as education and work history in order to ensure you are eligible for a Springboard+ and/or a HCI course.

-We share your personal data with course providers and the Department of Education and Skills.
+We share your personal data with course providers and the Department of Further and Higher Education, Research, Innovation and Science.

 We do not transfer data outside of the EEA

-We will store your application data until 2025 as required by the funding bodies, and we will take reasonable steps to anonymise that data to ensure you are not easily identifiable
+We will store your application as required by the funding bodies, and we will take reasonable steps to anonymise that data to ensure you are not easily identifiable

 Where we are processing your data based on consent, you can remove that consent at any time by emailing email@example.com